astik/experiment-zipkin/README.md

 ### Java-basic

 This demo illustrates the simpliest use case : a java application acting as a web server.
-All call to the endpoint are traced into zipking
+All call to the endpoint are traced into zipking.

 ```shell
 docker-compose -f _docker-compose/java-basic.yml up